Number of Runners

 Shoes suitable for the ground conditions.

 All finishers get a newly designed bespoke medal for 2019.
-On race day choose between TBA or Buff as your extra race momento.
+On race day choose a buff as your extra race momento.

 There are also male and female prizes for the categories shown below.

 Halloween Fun Run @ Castle Eden - 31/10/2021

 12:00 - 14:15Visitors CentreOpens for race registration, pick up race numbers and race merchandise.

 Halloween Fun Run @ Castle Eden - Rules

 - All competitors must be running under their own names and numbers.
 No swapping of numbers or running in another’s place will be accepted.
 If you are found to be running in another’s place you will be disqualified.